kxue43/dot-files/MacPorts-README.md

 > By default, the (integrated) terminal inherits this environment.

 After experiment, it was discovered that, as of 2025-09-20, the login shell that VSCode launches at its start-up is also interactive.
-That is, this shell sources both `~/.zprofile` and `~/.zshrc`, and all integrated terminal thereafter inherits this environment.
+That is, this shell sources `~/.bash_profile` (which does nothing other than sourcing `~/.bashrc`), and all integrated terminal thereafter inherits this environment.

 We should put the following piece in the global `settings.json` of VSCode.

 ```
   "terminal.integrated.profiles.osx": {
-  "zsh": {
+    "bash": {
-    "path": "zsh",
+      "path": "/usr/local/bin/bash",
       "args": ["-i"]
     }
   },
-"terminal.integrated.defaultProfile.osx": "zsh",
+  "terminal.integrated.defaultProfile.osx": "bash",
 ```

 Otherwise the directories `$HOME/go/bin:$HOME/.local/bin:$HOME/.pyenv/bin:/Applications/MacVim.app/Contents/bin` will be appended to the end of `PATH` instead of prepended to the beginning.
-The `-i` argument to `zsh` means the `~/.zshrc` file is sourced again at the creation of the integrated terminal.
+The `-i` argument means the `~/.bashrc` file is sourced again at the creation of the integrated terminal.